 Local Government in Australia is based on the principle of representative democracy.
 This means that the people elect representatives to their local Council to make decisions on their behalf.
 In NSW, local government elections are usually held every four years.
-The next election for Cessnock is to be held in September 2024.
+The next election for Cessnock is scheduled to be held on 14 September 2024.

-At each election, voters elect 12 Councillors for a four-year term, however, the election in December 2021 was for a three-year term due to the delay of the election as a result of the COVID-19 pandemic.
-The Mayor of Cessnock is popularly-elected by the community.
+At each election, voters elect 12 Councillors for a four-year term, along with the Mayor of Cessnock who is popularly-elected by the community.
 All residents of the area who are on the electoral roll are eligible to vote.
 Property owners who live outside of the area and rate paying lessees can also vote, but must register their intention to vote on the non-residential roll.
 Voting is compulsory for residents.